 In the last week of March the senior leadership of the South-West Direction (Timoshenko, General Major Nikita S. Khrushchev, the political member of the military council, and Bagramyan, the chief-of-staff) travelled to Moscow to expand on and also defend the basic concept at a Stavka meeting.
 The discussion seems to have involved the three South-West Direction officers, Iosif Stalin, Shaposhnikov and Vasilevsky.
 Shaposhnikov had already convinced Stalin that the offensive should not be attempted on the proposed scale, and in the first conference in the Kremlin on the night of 27 March, the Soviet leader said that there were only 'a few dozen' divisions in the whole reserve, which was clearly not sufficient to meet the requirements of the rest of the Eastern Front and also give the South-West Direction the reinforcements it had requested.
 Stalin added that the offensive would therefore have to be restricted to the area of Kharkov, to the north of the Izyum salient.
 In another meeting, during the following night, Stalin and Shaposhnikov reviewed the first plan for a Kharkov offensive and required that it be reworked to limit it exclusively to the Kharkov area and to reduce the number of formations requested from the Stavka reserve.
 What had been proposed seems to have been an offensive by the South-West Front and South Front similar to that proposed as the first phase of the original plan but no also involving the Bryansk Front.
 On the night of 30 March, Stalin accepted a proposal for the planning of an offensive which could be undertaken on the basis of the delivery, from the Stavka reserve, of 10 infantry divisions, 26 tank brigades, 10 artillery regiments, and enough replacements to bring the South-West Front and South Front up to 80% of their establishment strengths.

 The concept was now for the South-West Front to drive directly to the west to retake Kharkov on its own and thereby set the stage for a subsequent thrust to the south-west by the South Front to retake Dnepropetrovsk on the Dniepr river.
-Timoshenko took personal command of the South-West Front on 8 April, and two days later Timoshenko proposed a two-pronged attack on Kharkov: the main drive was to be made from the north-western corner of the Izyum salient by Gorodnyansky’s 6th Army and Bobkin’s ‘Bobkin’ Group, and the secondary drive was to be made farther to the north, out of the smaller Volchansk salient, by Ryabyshev’s 28th Army.
+Timoshenko took personal command of the South-West Front on 8 April, and two days later Timoshenko proposed a two-pronged attack on Kharkov: the main drive was to be made from the north-western corner of the Izyum salient by Gorodnyansky’s 6th Army and Bobkin’s Operational Group 'Bobkin', and the secondary drive was to be made farther to the north, out of the smaller Volchansk salient, by Ryabyshev’s 28th Army.
 The Stavka approved this proposal.
 It seems that Shaposhnikov pointed out the risks inherent in launching an offensive out of a salient, almost a pocket, such as the Izyum bulge, but Timoshenko convinced Stalin that the operation would be successful.
-Moskalenko, whose 38th Army was to attack due west between the the axis of the two primary thrusts in the direction of Zmiyev on the railway line between Kharkov and Balakleya, later said that the Stavka erred in approving the plan, but did so at the ‘insistence’ of the South-West Direction.
+Moskalenko, whose 38th Army was to attack due west between the the axis of the two primary thrusts in the direction of Zmiyev on the railway line between Kharkov and Balakleya, later said that the Stavka erred in approving the plan, but did so at the 'insistence' of the South-West Direction.
 The plan, as proposed on 10 April and issued in final form on 28 April, projected not only the recapture of Kharkov but also a large-scale envelopment which would trap most of Paulus’s 6th Army in the area between the northern edge of the Izyum bulge and Kharkov.

 The northern drive from the Volchansk salient was to be directed due west and be spearheaded by the 28th Army, a new formation with four infantry divisions from the Stavka reserve and commanded by Ryabyshev, who was an experienced leader who had led the 57th Army with some success during the winter offensive.
 The 28th Army was to be supported on its northern and southern flanks by elements of Gordov’s 21st Army and Moskalenko’s 38th Army respectively.
-The southern drive from the Izyum bulge was the responsibility of Gorodnyansky’s 6th Army and Bobkin’s ‘Bobkin’ Group.
+The southern drive from the Izyum bulge was the responsibility of Gorodnyansky’s 6th Army and Bobkin’s Operational Group 'Bobkin'.

 The offensive was to be two-phase undertaking.
 The first phase was to break through the Germans' first and second lines of defence lines before destroying their tactical reserves, and the second phase was then to smash the Germans' operational reserves and complete the encirclement.

-For their task the 6th Army and ‘Bobkin’ Group had 10 infantry and three cavalry divisions, 11 tank brigades, and two motorised rifle brigades.
-To make its breakthrough on a 15-mile (24-km) front, the 6th Army had eight infantry divisions, four tank brigades and 14 artillery regiments, while the ‘Bobkin’ Group was a newly formed mobile operational formation comprising two infantry divisions, one cavalry corps, and one tank brigade.
+For their task the 6th Army and the Operational Group 'Bobkin' had 10 infantry and three cavalry divisions, 11 tank brigades, and two motorised rifle brigades.
+To make its breakthrough on a 15-mile (24-km) front, the 6th Army had eight infantry divisions, four tank brigades and 14 artillery regiments, while the Operational Group 'Bobkin' was a newly formed mobile operational formation comprising two infantry divisions, one cavalry corps, and one tank brigade.
 Bobkin had successfully led a similar group in the area of the 38th Army during the winter.
 Timoshenko had 560 tanks for the first phase of the offensive, and there were 269 more tanks for commitment during the second phase.
 Timoshenko also had, as his reserve, one cavalry corps, two infantry divisions, and one independent tank brigade with about 100 tanks.
 Also within striking distance of the offensive were General Major Fyedor M. Kharitonov’s 9th Army and Podlas’s 57th Army of Malinovsky’s South Front, and possibly also the South Front’s reserve (one tank corps and seven infantry divisions).

 On the other side of the front line, Heeresgruppe 'Süd' had also been considering the strategic and operational implications of the Izyum bulge.
 On 10 March von Bock had sent to the Oberkommando des Heeres a situation estimate which indicated the need for the destruction of the bulge as soon as the rasputitsa period of slush and mud had dried into passable terrain with the advent of full spring. von Bock argued that the Soviet retention of the bulge would provide them with a springboard for an offensive designed to retake Kharkov, and that the defence of the bulge’s long front line posed an intolerable burden on his army group’s strength.
 Thus the destruction of the bulge was essential to the furtherance of his army group’s operations during the summer. von Bock therefore requested four fresh divisions as two each for Hoth’s 17th Army and Paulus’s 6th Army.